BrianTipton1/BasyesianSpamFilter/README.md

 Options:
   -r, --report           Generate a report on the data processed (requires pdflatex).
   -h, --help             Show this help message and exit.
-  -c, --csv              Rebuild Probability CSVs
+  -c, --csv              Rebuild Probability CSV

 Arguments:
   PATH                   The path to the dataset file containing the text message data to be processed.